marcelcure/FsnNodeHealthCheck/README.md

 (2) Your home PC can access the fusion docker logs and can extract the mined and imported blocks.

 (3) The mined and imported blocks are advancing and are not too far out of sync.
+You can configure exactly how close you want it to be.

+(4) The latest mined block is close to the block height.
+You can configure exactly how close you want it to be.

+In addition the programme reports back to the home PC how many FSN rewards have been earned.

 STEPS TO TAKE TO GET IT RUNNING